How the Engine Works

 Firm

 Structural isomorphism.
 The two traditions use identical operational templates to describe the same principle.
 The parallel does not depend on metaphor, translation, or editorial interpretation — it is visible in the structure itself.
-Example: Kether (first emanation, pure will before form) and Hexagram 1 (six unbroken yang lines, pure creative force before manifestation).
-Same position, same function, arrived at independently.
+Example: Kether (first emanation, pure will before form) and Qian (six unbroken yang lines, pure creative force before manifestation).
+Same position within their respective systems, same function, arrived at independently.

 Probable

 Functional analogy.
 The traditions perform similar operations on similar material, but through different mechanisms.
 The parallel requires editorial judgment to identify.
-Example: The Emperor (IV) maps to both Hexagram 34 (authority in action) and Hexagram 26 (authority as container) — the concept splits across two hexagram-functions rather than mapping cleanly to one.
+Example: The Emperor (IV) in Tarot and concepts of sovereignty in multiple traditions — the archetype splits across facets (authority in action vs. authority as container) rather than mapping cleanly to a single form.

 Speculative